Sky News: Criticism and perception

+Allegations of conservative bias

-There are sources stating that Sky News may be inherently biased due to the fact that throughout the 1990s and 2000s it was minority owned and dominated by Rupert Murdoch's right-leaning News Corporation, and thereafter the Murdoch family's 21st Century Fox.
-Many News Corp subsidiaries, including News Corp UK & Ireland Ltd, the owner of the Sun, Times and Sunday Times newspapers, have an openly conservative or right-wing outlook.
-In a 2010 article in the New Statesman, prominent journalist and broadcaster Mehdi Hasan argued that "in style and in substance, of course, it is nothing like the pro-war, pro-Republican, pro-Palin Fox News Channel...
+There are sources stating that Sky News may be inherently biased because throughout the 1990s and 2000s it was minority-owned and dominated by Rupert Murdoch's right-leaning News Corporation, and thereafter the Murdoch family's 21st Century Fox.
+In a 2010 article in the New Statesman, prominent left wing progressive journalist and broadcaster Mehdi Hasan argued that "in style and in substance, of course, it is nothing like the pro-war, pro-Republican, pro-Palin Fox News Channel...
 Sky News remains, as far as I can see, free of party political bias."
 As of October 2018, Fox no longer has any stake in the broadcaster.

-Ofcom received complaints regarding the network's lack of neutrality ahead of the 2010 general election, but these were not upheld.

 In early 1994 Kelvin MacKenzie, former editor of The Sun newspaper, was appointed managing director of BSkyB, Sky News's parent company at the time.
 MacKenzie's proposed changes to Sky News led to clashes with CEO Sam Chisholm and the head of Sky News, Ian Frykberg, who protested at what they saw as an attempt to take the channel's news values downmarket.
 The most ferocious battle occurred when Mackenzie wanted Sky News to run an interview with Lady Bienvenida Buck.
 Frykberg refused to air the interview and resigned shortly afterwards.
 The interview was broadcast on Sky One.
 MacKenzie announced his resignation in August 1994, but not before Sky News had transmitted live pictures of the freeway chase of O. J. Simpson's white Bronco on 17 June 1994, bringing US helicopter journalism to the UK.

-In 1997, Sky News broadcast live coverage of Louise Woodward's trial, held in Boston, Massachusetts, US.
-When Sky returned to a regular schedule, viewers demanded the trial coverage be continued.
-Sky News broadcast reaction from Woodward's home town of Elton, Cheshire, leading to criticism that the station had a pro-Louise Woodward stance.

-In November 2005 the then head of BBC News, Peter Horrocks, acknowledged that Sky News remained the first choice for "key opinion formers".

 Ofcom received 652 complaints regarding the network's neutrality after it hosted the second leaders' debate ahead of the 2010 General Election.

-Ofcom received 832 complaints about a May 2010 interview with electoral reformist David Babbs conducted by Sky News presenter Kay Burley.
+In May 2010, 832 complaints were received by Ofcom about an interview with electoral reformist David Babbs conducted by Sky News presenter Kay Burley.
 The interview led to Burley being heckled by protesters while reporting from Westminster, and further protest via a Twitter campaign.

-Ofcom received 696 complaints relating to Sky News's then political editor Adam Boulton's conduct during a May 2010 interview with Alastair Campbell.
+Also in May 2010, Ofcom received 696 complaints relating to Sky News's then political editor Adam Boulton's conduct during an interview with Alastair Campbell.